eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 WB   write the result back to the register file
 ```

-Here's what that looks like with real instructions.
-I picked five that don't depend on each other, which turns out to matter:
+Here's what this looks like with real instructions.
+I picked five that don't depend on each other, and as we'll see soon, this detail matters:

 {% include diagrams/r3000a-pipeline.svg %}

-Any single instruction still takes five cycles, but from cycle 5 onward one *finishes* every cycle — a 5x throughput win for basically no extra silicon, and why this CPU gets described as roughly one instruction per cycle at 33.87 MHz.
+Any single instruction still takes five cycles to complete, but from cycle 5 onward, one instruction *finishes* every cycle.
+That's a 5x gain in throughput for almost no extra silicon, and it's the reason this CPU is usually described as executing roughly one instruction per cycle at 33.87 MHz.

-Which sounds like a pure win.
-Here's where it falls apart.
+This sounds like a pure win, right?
+Now let's see where it falls apart.

-### How it breaks: hazards
+### Pipeline hazards

-All of which holds up only while each instruction is independent of the ones around it.
-Instructions usually aren't.
+All of this only holds up while each instruction is independent of the ones around it.
+In practice, instructions usually aren't.

-Look at the shaded IF cells again — the instruction fetches.
-That diagonal is `pc`, moving on one instruction every cycle, whatever the instructions themselves are up to.
-Two cases go wrong.
+Take a look at the shaded IF cells in the diagram again (the instruction fetches).
+That diagonal is `pc` moving on to the next instruction every cycle, no matter what the instructions themselves are doing.
+There are two cases where this goes wrong.

-**A branch.** Suppose the first instruction were a branch.
-Its whole job is to decide what `pc` should be next — but the second instruction is fetched in cycle 2, while the branch is still in its second stage. `pc` runs one instruction ahead of the instruction that gets to change it.
+**A branch.** Suppose the first instruction is a branch.
+Its whole job is to decide what `pc` should be next, but the second instruction is fetched in cycle 2, while the branch is still in its second stage.
+In other words, `pc` runs one instruction ahead of the instruction that is supposed to change it.

 ```
 beq   $t0, $zero, target   # decides where to go next... addiu $a0, $a0, 1          # ...but this was already fetched
 ```

-The consequence: `addiu` runs, whichever way the branch goes.
+The consequence: `addiu` runs no matter which way the branch goes.

-**A load.** The first instruction *is* a load.
-Its value arrives from memory in MEM, cycle 4 — but the instruction behind it reads its registers in RD, cycle 3, one cycle earlier.
-The data physically isn't there yet.
+**A load.** Now suppose the first instruction is a load.
+Its value arrives from memory in the MEM stage, at cycle 4.
+But the instruction behind it reads its registers in the RD stage, at cycle 3, one cycle earlier.
+The data simply isn't there yet.

 ```
 lw    $t0, 0($a0)     # $t0 arrives in cycle 4
 addu  $t1, $t0, $t2   # but reads $t0 in cycle 3
 ```

-The consequence: `addu` gets whatever `$t0` held before the load.
+The consequence: `addu` gets whatever value `$t0` held before the load.

-These are called *hazards*, and most CPUs fix them in hardware: interlocks that stall the pipeline, forwarding paths that shortcut a result backwards.
-Modern processors go much further — branch predictors that guess where a branch will go and start work on the answer, out-of-order execution, speculation they can throw away if the guess was wrong.
-All of it exists so that software never has to know.
+These situations are called *hazards*, and most CPUs fix them in hardware: interlocks that stall the pipeline, and forwarding paths that shortcut a result backwards.
+Modern processors go much further, with branch predictors that guess where a branch will go, out-of-order execution, and speculation that can be thrown away if the guess was wrong.
+All of this exists so that software never has to know about the pipeline.

 The R3000A largely doesn't bother.
-It exposes both hazards and expects software to work around them.
+It exposes both hazards and expects the software to work around them.

-### What it means if you're writing assembly
+### What this means when writing assembly

 #### The branch delay slot

-The instruction immediately after a branch **always executes**, taken or not.
+The instruction immediately after a branch **always executes**, whether the branch is taken or not.
 It was already fetched, and the hardware doesn't throw it away.
-That position is called the [*delay slot*][delay-slot]: the instruction you read *after* a jump runs *before* the jump lands.
+This position is called the [*delay slot*][delay-slot]: the instruction you read *after* a jump actually runs *before* the jump lands.

-Consider the snippet below — real BIOS code, a function returning to its caller:
+Consider the snippet below.
+It's real BIOS code, from a function returning to its caller:

 ```
 80054190  lw      $t7, 0x0($sp)